MSPaintIDE/AssistantBackend/README.md

 - Stop, Highlight, Compile, and Run your code from your voice with ~500ms delay
 - Say bye to you

+All the database changes are listened to by the client, via the library [PaintAssistant](https://github.com/MSPaintIDE/PaintAssistant).
 The backend is not done, with more features planned.
 If you have any suggestions, just make a PR.
-The Assistant client and the agent.zip will be published shortly.
+The agent.zip is planned to be published shortly.